alps-io/best-practices/README.md

   {"id": "goPrevious", "type": "safe", "rt": "#TodoList"},
 ```

+@mamund -- I also use "doCreate" and "doUpdate" for unsafae and idempotent actions"

 ## ALPS file structure

 The description of the ALPS descriptor is divided into the following three blocks, which are represented in the following order.